Chernobyl warning as nuclear plant no longer sending safety signals

 The organisation - which aims to prevent the use of nuclear energy for military purposes - said it was looking into the safety monitoring systems at other locations in Ukraine.

-Russia has targeted Zaporizhzhia, Europe’s largest nuclear power plant, and Chernobyl since it launched its invasion in late February.
+Russian troops seized a radioactive waste facility near the defunct power plant where the world’s worst nuclear accident happened in 1986 in the first days of its invasion launched in late February.

-Forces have also fired rockets at a physics institute containing a nuclear reactor in Kharkiv, Urkaine’s second-largest city.
+They have also targeted Zaporizhzhia, Europe’s largest nuclear power plant, and fired rockets at a physics institute containing a nuclear reactor in Kharkiv.

 An energy expert warned on Tuesday Russia could be attacking and taking over key nuclear sites to give it leverage to blackmail the international community.

-Authorities have raised concerns over staff at the Chernobyl plant since it was taken over on 24 February, which were renewed by the IAEA in its statement on Tuesday.
+Authorities have raised concerns over staff who had been on duty at the Chernobyl plant since it was taken over on 24 February, which were renewed by the IAEA in its statement on Tuesday.

 Rafael Mariano Grossi, the IAEA director general, said: “I’m deeply concerned about the difficult and stressful situation facing staff at the Chornobyl nuclear power plant and the potential risks this entails for nuclear safety.